 Tamolitch Falls, also known as Blue Pool due to its amazing blue color of the water, is a popular hiking spot in Willamette National Forest, Oregon.
 The deep turquoise and stunning clarity of the Blue Pool make this place unforgettable.

 This cliff-rimmed basin with stunningly clear water looks fabulous from the top when you stand over the edge.
 The steep cliffs surrounding the Blue Pool are 10-60 feet tall, so be careful not to trip over and jump from this height into the water.
 It might be dangerous.

 Blue Pool Hike is a short section of the McKenzie River National Recreation Trail from Trail Bridge Reservoir north along the McKenzie River.
 All the McKenzie River National Recreation Trail is 26 miles and is perfect also for mountain biking.
 McKenzie River’s area is full of amazing places, like Koosah Falls, Sahalie Falls, or fabulous and our favorite Proxy Falls.

 Furthermore, Tamolitch is an excellent photographic spot.
 Blue Pool Hike all along offers lots of photo subjects as reflections of the water, the alder trees, the lichens, and moss, the downed trees, and more.

 Where is Tamolitch Blue Pool Hike?

 Tamolitch Falls Directions from Bend

 The total distance from Bend is 63 miles and will take approximately 1 hour 10 minutes driving.
 Drive on US-97 north and take exit 135A to merge onto US-20 West towards Sisters for 20 miles.
 In the charming town of Sisters, stay on US-20 West.
 Then turn onto OR-126 E for 10.8 miles.
 Turn right at a sign for Trailbridge Campground/Blue Pool.
 You must cross a bridge and turn right onto gravel road NF-730.
 After about a third of a mile, park along the right side of the road.

 From Band and Sister is also possible to take McKenzie Pass Scenic Highway number 242 to see some of the Sisters Country’s most spectacular scenery.
-But that route 242 is close during winter from November to July.
+But that route 242 is closed during winter from November to July.
 So, if you are in the summer, take this route to admire Oregon’s Cascade Mountains.

 Tamolitch Falls Directions from Portland